 “All Things” Includes the “Bad Things”

-Verse 17 says we will be glorified with Christ if we suffer with him.
+Romans 8:17 says we will be glorified with Christ if we suffer with him.
 Verse 18 says that the sufferings of this present time are not worth comparing to the glory that will be revealed to us.
-Verses 20 says that the creation — including us — is subjected to futility.
+Verse 20 says that the creation — including us — is subjected to futility.
 Verse 21 says that creation is in bondage to decay.
-Verse 23 says that even Spirit-filled Christians groan with the fallen creation awaiting our adoption, the redemption of our weak and sick and dying bodies.
-Verse 24 says we have been saved “in hope” and you can’t see hope, otherwise it wouldn’t be hope — so most of our salvation is invisible and still in the future.
+Verse 23 says that even Spirit-filled Christians groan with the fallen creation awaiting our adoption, the redemption of our weak, sick, and dying bodies.
+Verse 24 says we have been saved “in hope” and you can’t see hope, otherwise it wouldn’t be hope, so most of our salvation is invisible and still in the future.
 No wonder we groan.
-And then verse 35 says there are tribulation and distress and persecution and famine and nakedness and danger and sword.
+And then, verse 35 says there are tribulation and distress and persecution and famine and nakedness and danger and sword.

 The Cross of Christ

 God didn’t just bring good out of the evil and pain of the cross and out of the slavery of Joseph; he planned it for our good.
-God plans and purposes and works all things together for our good.
-And if you ask, “What does it add to our hope to believe this, rather than to believe that God has no purpose for the particular evils that come into our lives but only uses them once they happen?…"
+God plans, purposes, and works all things together for our good.
+Some may ask, “What does it add to our hope to believe this, rather than to believe that God has no purpose for the particular evils that come into our lives but only uses them once they happen?”

 Why?
-We can give an authoritative answer in James 5:11, “You have heard of the steadfastness of Job, and you have seen the purpose of the Lord (to. te,loj kuri,ou), how the Lord is compassionate and merciful.”
+We can give an authoritative answer in James 5:11, “You have heard of the steadfastness of Job, and you have seen the purpose of the Lord, how the Lord is compassionate and merciful.”
 So James confirms that God is purposing, not just responding.
 And his purpose, as Romans 8:28 says, is Job’s good.
-In all Job’s pain and loss God was aiming at compassion and mercy.
-He planned and purposed and worked all things for Job’s good.
+In all Job’s pain and loss, God was aiming at compassion and mercy.
+He planned, purposed, and worked all things for Job’s good.